 Side Effects Of Dragon Fruit

-Overall, dragon fruit is safe to consume.
-In rare cases, people develop allergic reactions with symptoms such as rashes, itching, nausea, and swelling of the mouth.
-Very few cases of allergic reaction to dragon fruit have been reported (35).
+Although there are very less known side effects of dragon fruit, in rare cases, people develop allergic reactions with symptoms such as rashes, itching, nausea, and swelling of the mouth.
+Very few cases of allergic reactions to dragon fruit have been reported (35).

 Infographic: 5 Top Health Benefits Of Dragon Fruit